ReiniervanLimpt/weekly-nerd-1920/docs/my-css-discoveries.md

 As i explained above mix-blend-modes can be used to blend colors of elements layered over one another, the blend mode i used was:

 `multiply`: the element is multiplied by the background and replaces the background color.
 The resulting color is always as dark as the background.
+I found out that some colors get completely blocked out depending on the color of its parent element.

 Other mix-blend-mode values:
 | value | explanation                                           |